aullman/opentok-layout-js/README.md

     maxRatio: 3/2,             // The narrowest ratio that will be used (default 2x3)
     minRatio: 9/16,            // The widest ratio that will be used (default 16x9)
     fixedRatio: false,         // If this is true then the aspect ratio of the video is maintained and minRatio and maxRatio are ignored (default false)
+    fixedRatioClass: "OT_fixedRatio" // The class to add to elements that should respect their native aspect ratio
     scaleLastRow: true,        // If there are less elements on the last row then we can scale them up to take up more space
     alignItems: 'center',      // Can be 'start', 'center' or 'end'.
 Determines where to place items when on a row or column that is not full
     bigClass: "OT_big",        // The class to add to elements that should be sized bigger